0x00wolf/red-team-cookbook/README.md

 ### A quick note before you continue:

 The Red Team Cookbook blog (RTCBb) & associated repository represent my own ongoing efforts to understand how malicious actors do bad things, in the interests of learning how to protect networks and organizations better.
-The following is an introduction to the project, on overview of the areas of focus, and the working outline for the material I plan on covering.
+The README.md is features an introduction, an overview of the sections, & an index of topics and resources.

 ---